Winds Across UK Close Forth Road Bridge And Knock Power Out For Thousands Of Homes

 Despite speed restrictions, the vehicle blew over in the early hours of Wednesday morning and drivers are being advised to use alternative routes.

-It’s believed the bridge will remain closed during the morning rush hour.
+It’s expected that the bridge will remain closed during the morning rush hour.

 Gusts were topping 70mph when the lorry overturned.